Revisiting Ixtapa & Zihuatanejo

 Puerto Vallarta is further down the coast, and there, too, luxury properties like Grand Velas in Nuevo Vallarta and Four Seasons and Westin in Punta Mita have changed the landscape of this once somewhat sleepy yet touristy town.

 Cancun and the Riviera Maya, south of Cancun, is the most popular and largest tourism area, and the choices of accommodation there are staggering.
-It is, however, a longer flight to get there.
+It is, however, a longer flight to get there from the West Coast.